 Transitions help the presentation flow smoothly.
 "Furthermore," "in addition," "consequently," "meanwhile," "finally," and other transitions are useful.
 When repeating an idea, you can start with "A similar thought is" or "Another example is," and so on.
 This method will make it easier for readers to follow up with the points you're making.

 After your conference presentation, you'll have enough time for questions and an open discussion if you manage your time effectively.
 Expect questions, but don't be concerned if none arise.
 A skilled session chair will usually pose questions if your audience is hesitant to ask questions.
 They allow you to clarify anything that wasn't clear or address a topic that everyone wants to understand but you forgot to mention.

 If your academic research includes videos and audios, it’s best to get them transcribed before compiling your research data and findings.
 Your transcripts will not only aid in your research work better but will also help with making the presentation as it will save you the time used in replaying the video multiple times.

 Additionally, if you plan to add audio or video clips to your presentation, include their related transcripts in the slides to help your audience comprehend their content better.
 However, be careful while using audio and visual aids in your presentation.
 Ensure that they do not disrupt the flow of your presentation or dilute the content.

 You'll be ready to give a terrific conference presentation once you've mastered the ideas above.
 However, it might be better to opt for a professional academic transcription services provider if you need to get your research audios transcribed.
-At GMR Transcription, we provide expert academic and qualitative research transcription services.
+At GMR Transcription Services, Inc., we provide expert academic and qualitative research transcription services.
 You can visit our website to get a transcription started!